How much does it cost to study and live in the UK?

 Costs of education in the UK vary significantly depending on the education institution and the comfort of living you would like to have.
 Here are two examples of total costs for two different students:

-Student 1studies in a large university and rents a studio flat with his own kitchen and bathroom.
-His total costs are £30,000 per year.
+Student 1 studies in Central London and rents a studio flat with his own kitchen and bathroom.
+His total costs are £35,000 per year.

 Student 2 prefers a more budget option and tries to save some money.
-Although he studies in a large college in central London, he lives in a flat share where he shares kitchen and bathroom with two flatmates.
-His total costs are £20,000 per year.
+He studies in a nice town in England, lives in a flat share where he shares kitchen and bathroom with two flatmates.
+His total costs are £25,000 per year.

 In addition to the information about the prices that we have given you, don’t forget to take into consideration that there are mechanisms in place that will help you to get some of the money back.
 Most students in the UK work part time and your visa will give you such opportunity.
 Depending on the country you come from you might also be entitled to a student loan.
 To find out more please read our article on student loans.

-Should you have any questions, please do contact our consultants who are always happy to help you.
+Should you have any questions, please do contact our consultants in London who are always happy to help you.